In grade school, Dad and his best friend John were aspiring scientists, and wanted a balance to weigh stuff accurately. So they made one.

 Dad came home from work one day when I was in high school with an odd look on his face.

 "You'll never what happened today.
 A man called me up and asked me to write the section on gold for an encyclopedia."

 Dad said okay, and asked him how he got his name.

 "We called the Library of Congress and asked for

 Dad worked for T&Co part-time, when he was going to Columbia.
 He melted down jewelry for its metal content for the war.
 They were “allowed” to keep pieces, as long as they replace the metal content.
 They kept gold chain in their pockets to do so.
 It happened rarely, and with small items only, no one could afford to replace large pieces.
 (June Robinson)

-Dad at the Tiffany labs in Newark.
+Dad, age 17, making the gold at the Tiffany labs in Newark.

 Baker and Co was absorbed by Engelhard Industries, the world's largest minerals and chemicals corporation.

 Dad was there from the beginning, and could tell stories about "Old Man Engelhard, from the old country".
 His son, Charles Engelhard, was the inspiration for the character "Goldfinger", which was written by his friend Ian Fleming.